brettz9/asyouwish/README.md

 a custom web protocol to link to an AsYouWish app which accepts arguments (making very sure that the AsYouWish app doesn't use privileged operations without user approval to avoid XSRF! attacks).
+22. One-time privilege permission (e.g., approve a copy to clipboard just for one time).
+23. Preference to indicate to user that a site sought privileges but is not enabled to even ask for them (this could prevent users from accidentally clicking to grant permission while still informing them of the site's intentions).

 # Name